C. Wonder

-History and Operations
+History

-The founding and opening of C. Wonder was in 2010.
-In July 2011 the first C. Wonder signs were posted on the exterior of a storefront on Spring Street in New York City, with a website posted describing the plans for C. Wonder's concept and line.
-On October 22, 2011 C. Wonder launched its original 7,200 square foot location in Manhattan, featuring fitting rooms with touch screens where customers could adjust the lighting or change the music while trying on the clothing.
+C. Wonder was founded by Tory Burch ex-husband and venture capitalist J. Christopher Burch in 2010.
+In July 2011, the first C. Wonder signs were posted on the exterior of a storefront on Spring Street in New York City, with a website posted describing the plans for C. Wonder's concept and line.

+On October 22, 2011 C. Wonder launched its 7,200 square foot location in Manhattan, featuring fitting rooms with public touch screens adjusting the lighting or changing the music.
 C. Wonder also introduced store wide check-out capabilities for its sales associates via mobile points of sale (mPOS), allowing sales associates to check-out customers via iPod touches anywhere in the store.

-Architectural Digest called the store "the next generation of shopping", writing that the store also allowed customers to monogram their merchandise and that a retail website would launch soon.
+Architectural Digest called the store "the next generation of shopping", writing that the company would soon launch their website.
 The first store was designed in an empty factory an hour outside of Shanghai, China, and then shipped to New York for the grand opening.
 This was the first US retail store to ever be entirely produced and manufactured in China.
 In September 2012 C. Wonder launched its second flagship store in Time Warner Center.
 The space moved into part of the building previously occupied by Borders and covered more than 8,000 square feet.

-Burch has stated that C. Wonder stores are designed on the principle of disrupting the traditional retail environment.
-Part of C. Wonder's retail strategy is to open up seasonal pop up stores in places like Southampton in New York State and Nantucket in Massachusetts, in addition to their permanent stores.
+Burch had stated that C. Wonder stores were designed on the principle of disrupting the traditional retail environment.
+According to The New York Times, C. Wonder's retail strategy was to open up seasonal pop up stores in places like Southampton in New York State and Nantucket in Massachusetts, in addition to their permanent stores.
 The first California location of C. Wonder opened in August 2012 at the Fashion Island Mall located in Newport Beach.
 In 2012, C. Wonder opened eight new stores in total.

-C. Wonder stores regularly host charitable events to help local charities.
+C. Wonder stores had been hosting charity events for local non-profits.
 In February 2012, a C. Wonder store in Paramus, New Jersey hosted a private shopping even where 10% of sales went to the Gilda's Club Northern New Jersey cancer support organization.

 In November 2013, C. Wonder signed a "licensing agreement with Al Tayer to open stores in the Middle East, such as the Mall of the Emirates, in Dubai, in early Spring 2014.
 Vince Montemarano, senior vice president of international at C. Wonder, said stores in "the Middle East, Latin America and Asia will be franchised".